- Make Decision to Sell -- We're happy to assist you before you've made the decision to sell by

 - Put Your Home on the Market -- Place a sign in front of your property; put on a lockbox for ease of access, if

-desired; and place your home in the multiple listing service with a photo spread, if appropriate.
+desired; and place your home in the multiple listing service with a appealing photo spread!

-- Develop a Brochure -- A customized brochure for your home with one or more pictures and
+- Develop a Brochure -- A brochure of your home with several pictures, ideally, and

-highlighting special features and any updates in recent years.
+highlighted with any special features and updates in recent years.

 - Provide Internet Exposure -- Upload your features and pictures to several internet sites